dpejoh/Adwaita-colors/README.md

 ## Auto Match Adwaita-color with Accent Colors:

-To automatically match your color accent with the Adwaita theme, you can install the `auto-adwaita-colors` extension by [@celiopy](https://github.com/celiopy/auto-adwaita-colors).
+To automatically match your color accent with the Adwaita theme, you can install the "Auto Adwaita Colors" extension by [@celiopy](https://github.com/celiopy/auto-adwaita-colors).

 Clone the repository: